U.S. Department of Transportation

 MattoMatteo, Getty Images

-The zero deaths vision is a way of clearly and succinctly describing how an organization or individual is going to approach safety.
-It acknowledges that even one death on our transportation system is unacceptable.
+The zero deaths vision acknowledges that even one death on our transportation system is unacceptable and focuses on safe mobility for all road users.
 This idea was first adopted in Sweden in 1997 as "Vision Zero" and since then has spread around the world.

-Gabe Rousseau, FHWA Zero deaths uses a data-driven and interdisciplinary approach that targets specific areas for improvement and employs proven countermeasures that apply education, enforcement, engineering, and emergency medical services (the "4Es") to implement safety solutions.
-The zero deaths concept also incorporates basic principles such as broad institutionalization of the safety culture, a systems approach, and a recognition that the nature of humans to make mistakes means that infrastructure must be designed to mitigate driver error to the greatest extent possible.
+Zero deaths uses a data-driven and interdisciplinary approach that targets specific areas for improvement and employs proven countermeasures that apply education, enforcement, engineering, and emergency medical services (the "4Es") to implement safety solutions.
+The zero deaths concept also incorporates basic principles such as broad institutionalization of the safety culture and a safe system approach.

 Photo credit: FHWA